 Specialized colleges are schools that specialize in a particular subject or field.
 For example, Harvey Mudd College (CA), MIT, CalTech, and Rensselear Polytechnic Institute (NY) specialize in science and engineering education.
 Babson College and Bentley College in Massachusetts specialize in business and economics.
 There are also specialized colleges for students interested in studying art, music, dance, and film.
 Examples of arts-focused colleges would include the Julliard School in New York (music), and the California Institute of the Arts (art, music, film).

 Single-sex colleges can offer unique leadership and academic opportunities that may not always be available in a co-ed environment.
 There are close to 100 women's colleges, in the U.S. Examples of women's colleges include Scripps College in California and Smith College in Massachusetts.
-All-male colleges include Wabash College in Indiana, Hampden-Sydney in Virginia, Morehouse College in Atlanta, and Deep Springs College in California.
+All-male colleges include Wabash College in Indiana, Hampden-Sydney in Virginia, and Morehouse College in Atlanta.

 Historically Black Colleges and Universities (HBCU) are institutions that were founded with a mission of serving African American students.
 Today, HBCUs serve students of all races, although at many HBCU's, the student body remains predominantly African American.
 HBCU examples include Howard University in Washington D.C., Spelman College in Atlanta, and Hampton University in Virginia.